zxc916684603/ecs/intl.en-US/Block Storage/Block storage FAQ.md

     Assume that you created a 16 GiB ecs.g5se.xlarge instance that has a maximum IOPS of 60,000.
 If you mount an ESSD disk that has a capacity of 2 TiB \(for which the IOPS is 101,800\) to the instance, the maximum IOPS of the instance is 60,000, instead of 101,800.

-    The performance specifications of other instance types from g5se are described in the following table.
+    The performance specifications of instance types from g5se are described in the following table.

 |Instance type|vCPU \(Core\)|Memory \(GiB\)|IOPS \(10 thousand\)|Throughput \(Mbit/s\)|